duceppemo/selective_primer_finder/README.md

 * Must be present in all samples in inclusion group.

 ## TODO
+* Add the possibility to keep kmers that are not in 100% of the inclusion genomes.
+User could set a threshold.
-I would like the output to be a the qPCR assay _per se_.
+* I would like the output to be a the qPCR assay _per se_.
 To do so, contigs in the current output file sould be sorted in a way that the sequence from which it would be the easiest to make an inclusion-specific qPCR assay should be first (those are the large insertions).
 I'm planing to run Primer3 to get the assays and validate them using _in silico_ PCR.